zarr-conventions/.github/profile/README.md

 # Zarr Conventions

-**EXPERIMENTAL: This org and the repos it contains are experimental and feedback is welcome.**
+**EXPERIMENTAL: This org and the repos it contains are a work in progress and feedback is welcome.**

 This organisation contains documentation and tooling to help define and share Zarr Conventions.